Skip to content

 Yes, it's perfectly possible (and beneficial) to continue breastfeeding after 12 months.
 Breast milk continues to adapt, remains rich in antibodies and provides emotional comfort.

-💡 Long breastfeeding is common in many cultures, sometimes for up to 2, 3 or even 4 years.
+Extended breastfeeding is common in many cultures, sometimes lasting up to 2, 3, or even 4 years.

 What's important?
 That you're in line with your choice, and that breastfeeding remains a positive experience, free of constraints.